1987 NFL season: Draft

-The 1987 NFL Draft was held from April 28 to 29, 1987, at New York City's Marriott Marquis.
+The 1987 NFL draft was held from April 28 to 29, 1987, at New York City's Marriott Marquis.
 With the first pick, the Tampa Bay Buccaneers selected quarterback Vinny Testaverde from the University of Miami.

 Referee changes

-Chuck Heberling retired during the 1987 off-season.
+Chuck Heberling retired during the 1987 offseason.
 He joined the NFL in 1965 as a line judge before being promoted to referee in 1972.
 Games that he officiated include the Hail Mary Game and The Drive.
 Fred Silva, who was a swing official in 1986, was given his own crew again.